jacklul/asuswrt-scripts/README.md

 When running multiple scripts from this repository that run every minute via cron they can cause a CPU spike (and network wide ping spike on weaker devices).
 This script will run all "every minute" tasks sequentially which will reduce the CPU load in exchange for execution delays.

 All scripts from this repository integrate with this script and will use it instead of `cru` command when it's available.
+It is recommended to use this script if you install multiple scripts that must run every minute (check `cru l` and look for `*/1 * * * *` entries).

 ---

 ## [`custom-configs`](/scripts/custom-configs.sh)

 This script implements [custom config files from Asuswrt-Merlin firmware](https://github.com/RMerl/asuswrt-merlin.ng/wiki/Custom-config-files) that allows you to edit config files for certain build-in services.
-Unfortunately not everything will be possible as the services have to start first then be restarted manually to modify the configs.
+**Unfortunately not every modification will be possible as the services have to start first then be restarted by the script to modify the configs.**

 <details>
 <summary>Supported config files</summary>